John C. Sanford: Genetic Entropy & the Mystery of the Genome

 Sanford has argued for genetic load in his book Genetic Entropy & the Mystery of the Genome (2005, 2008).

 In it, he claims that natural selection's being the cause of biological evolution (which he calls the primary axiom) "is essentially indefensible".

-His argument is as follows.
-The minimal rate of human mutation is estimated to be 100 new mutations per generation.
+His argument is as follows: The minimal rate of human mutation is estimated to be 100 new mutations per generation.
 According to Sanford, Kimura's curve shows that most mutations have a near-neutral effect, and are furthermore slightly deleterious.
 As such, natural selection is unable to slow the accumulation of harmful mutations.
 Therefore, over time, fitness will decline and, if unchecked, extinction will ultimately result.

 An important corollary is that "beneficial mutations are so rare as to be outside of consideration."
 Therefore, natural selection is considered too slow to allow evolution.Additionally, the selective cost is considered too high to override genetic drift and noise.

-Mainstream evolutionary biologists disagree with Sanford's ideas.
+Evolutionary biologists disagree with Sanford's ideas, asserting that beneficial mutations are not as rare as Sanford claims and that natural selection would filter out individuals with too many harmful mutations, while the rest persevere.
 Kimura himself disagrees with Sanford's interpretation of the mutation distribution, excluding beneficial mutations because they would have too large an effect, not an insignificant one.